-I'm usually not the biggest fan of pumpkin everything, neither is my co-recipe-developer-sister, but this year I'm not sure what's going on because I want to pumkinize all sweet things.
-Especially the chocolate ones, don't you think that pumpkin and dark melty chocolate are meant to live together?
+I'm usually not the biggest fan of pumpkin everything, but this year I'm not sure what's going on because I want to pumpkinize all sweet things.
+Especially the chocolate ones.
+Don't you think that pumpkin and dark melty chocolate are meant to live together?

 Last week, I shared my pumpkin chocolate chip cookies (you see, chocolate!) which was a huge hit.
-Cookies-not-surviving-the-day kind of hit.
+These cookies never survive the day!

-And since I'm more of a brownie girl, then I felt the urge to add a pumpkin twist on a gooey, fudgy and extra chocolatey brownie.
+And since I'm more of a brownie girl, then I felt the urge to add a pumpkin twist on a gooey, fudgy and extra chocolatey vegan brownie recipe.
 I used my mini matcha brownies as an inspiration and swapped the matcha flavor for a soft and spiced sweet pumpkin pie filling top layer.
 And the result is outstanding!

 Why you'll love these vegan pumpkin swirl brownies